Helicone/HELM/README.md

 6. **S3 Configuration**

-   - S3 storage is disabled by default (`S3_ENABLED: "false"`)
-   - If you want to enable S3 storage, set `S3_ENABLED: "true"` in the values file
    - Create a bucket in your cloud
    - For GCP you will have to go into the [interoperability section](https://console.cloud.google.com/storage/settings;tab=interoperability) and create an access key
    - Create the required secret: